-2.3 The guidance is primarily aimed at IPs appointed (or looking to be appointed) over regulated firms.
+The guidance is primarily aimed at IPs appointed (or looking to be appointed) over regulated firms, including provisional and interim appointments (such as a provisional liquidator).
 It may also be of interest to the Official Receiver, professional advisers, trade associations, firms and consumers.